Since 2005, a steady dialogue between Cecilia Bengolea and François Chaignaud has given rise to miscellaneous works.

 Bengolea and Chaignaud currently prepare an exhibition of old and new dances as well as video and performance works for Dia Art Centre Beacon and Chelsea for 2017 and 2018.

-As a dancer, choreographer and performance artist, Cecilia Bengolea perceives dance and performance as ‘animated sculpture’ and welcomes the fact that these forms allow her to become both ‘object and subject at the same time’.
+Cecilia Bengolea’s practice is focused on anthropological and urban dance forms and their relation to nature, the elements and figuration.
+She perceives dance and performance as animated sculpture and welcomes the fact that these forms allow her to become both object and subject at the same time.

 François Chaignaud and Cecilia Bengolea are Associated Artists with Bonlieu Scène nationale Annecy in France.